Miami and Miami-Dade County Zoning Studies

-We at United Architects understand the process of zoning, we can prepare the required documentation and drawings, we can talk to the zoning officials, and get as much information as possible to prepare you to apply for a variance or zoning change.
+We at United Architects understand Miami-Dade County zoning, we can prepare the required documentation and drawings, we can talk to the zoning officials, and get as much information as possible to prepare you to apply for a variance or zoning change.

 Also, before you buy, read our article here prior to leasing or purchasing a building.
 There is more on zoning and buying a commercial building here.

 Call us before you buy the property to make sure the plans you envision can be actualized.
 Maria Luisa Castellanos, R.A., LEED AP’s cell phone number is 305-439-7898.
 Maria Luisa Castellanos is also a realtor and can represent you in a real estate transaction.
 Read more about that here.